 Due precedence and consideration should always go to flag flying etiquette and protocol in the United Kingdom.
 This is even more so for any display of the UK's National Flags (or sovereign national flags).

 There are times when the aim of your presentation will be for decoration only.
 In this case, it may be more appropriate to confine the display to flags of lesser status.
 Examples could include pennants, buntings, or coloured house flags.

 The accepted order of precedence of flags in the United Kingdom is:

 All international flags should have the same width when National Flags are flown with those of other nations.
 The classification of this is the measurement from top to bottom.
 Each flag should fly from a separate flagpole.
 It is very important that all the flagpoles are of the same height.

 International flag flying protocol prohibits the flying of any nation's flag higher than another in peacetime.
 The exception would be for medal ceremonies during sporting events.
 Square shaped flags can have a larger width (up to 125%) to balance the equal surface area.

 As a rule, the most senior National Flag should get raised first and lowered last.
 The exception could be whereby they can all get raised and lowered at the same time.

 In general, all flags should get raised briskly and without delay.
 When they get lowered it should take place in a ceremonious fashion.

-A typical British flag tradition is to hoist it while rolled and tied off with a thin piece of cotton.
-Tugging sharply on the slip knot (halyard) breaks the cotton and releases the flag.
+A typical British flag flying tradition is to hoist it while rolled and tied off with a thin piece of cotton.
+Then, tugging sharply on the slip knot (halyard) breaks the cotton and releases the flag.